Double Robust Bayesian Inference on Average Treatment Effects: Proofs of Main Results

 \section{Proofs of Main Results}

 In the Appendix, $C>0$ denotes a generic constant, whose value might change line by line.
 We introduce additional subscripts when there are multiple constant terms in the same display.
-For two sequences $a_n,b_n$, we write $a_n\lesssim b_n$, if $a_n\leq C b_n$.
+In the following, we denote the log-likelihood based on $Z^{(n)}=(Z_i)_{i=1}^n$ as